 Gather for a pop-up concert, artist talk, family-friendly program, or get-together in a glass-enclosed, light-filled community gathering space.
 As programming spills outdoors, enjoy festivals, concerts, films, and events on the museum grounds.

-Beginning in 2022, building tours will highlight the innovative design, materials, and landscaping of the new Arkansas Museum of Fine Arts.
+After our grand opening, building tours will highlight the innovative design, materials, and landscaping of the new Arkansas Museum of Fine Arts.

 While the new Arkansas Museum of Fine Arts is under construction, experience our engaging events and programs virtually.